Soos99/Game-2048/README.md

 ```
 ## How to play the game
 Use your arrow keys to move tiles.
 When two tiles with the same number touch, they merge into one

+## To do
+- Develop A.I Solver using Monte Carlo methods and Minimax algorithms.